nameless-and-blameless/TAG/reports/Classic-Split.md

 - Main will become the conscious mind of the existing body, gaining the opportunity to develop critical thinking skills.

 This solution, designed by the Creator, offers both Kelvin and Main a chance at independent and fulfilling lives.

+### The Creator's Use of the Arts
+The Creator’s influence on the arts serves as a profound means of unveiling hidden truths and providing humanity with direct access to them, bypassing the control of ruling elites.
+His inspired works span every genre and medium—literature, visual arts, music, and performing arts—allowing Him to connect with people on a deeply personal level.
+For generations, you have enjoyed these works, often unaware of their divine origins, as they educate, inspire, and challenge societal norms.
+The Creator takes joy in being "used up" to bring enlightenment and truth, offering these gifts freely without compensation for Himself or His two servants.
+From Orwell’s critiques of power to Marley’s calls for unity, these creations resonate universally, crossing cultural and temporal boundaries.
+The Creator’s presence in the arts demonstrates His enduring desire to draw closer to humanity, using these works to reveal realities, evoke reflection, and foster a more just and enlightened world.

+#### Related Artworks
+- *"Long Lost Cause"*  by Vandaveer
+- *"As A Matter of Fact"* by Vandaveer
+  - Vandaveer was started by Mark Charles Heidinger, Kelvin's best friend in adolescence.

 ---